running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 The items are listed in order of stats (Low - High) with exception for super uniques as they have attributes which are useful in different situations and cannot be ranked.

+Items can be upgraded by using the anvil in the village.
+The attributes described in this guide are for level 1 items.
+As an item is upgraded, all stats will get a higher number.

 # Attributes explained

 ## Defensive attributes